 - Legally review the consent that was used originally and see if it’s compatible with the GDPR’s requirements.

 - In the likely event that your existing consent isn’t sufficient, and there’s no other basis for lawful processing of the data, you will have to contact each and every one of the individuals in the database to seek new consent.
-If you don’t receive fresh and specific consent for the ways in which you’d like to process the data then that individual’s data must be supressed or deleted.
+If you don’t receive fresh and specific consent for the ways in which you’d like to process the data then that individual’s data must be suppressed or deleted.

 It’s been estimated that the above requirements could mean databases such as those for sales and marketing are reduced by as much as three quarters.
 However, it’s also been pointed out that those customers who respond with fresh consent are proving themselves more valuable because of their willingness to engage with your business.